Why Employee Recognition

 • Theater and sporting event tickets

 Implementing an employee service award program can change the foundation of the workplace.
-The program can provide greater results, happier employees, and a better work environment for everyone.
-Although, it does take hard work to set a plan in place that will honor all the steps it takes to reach results.
-Once the company meets those results of increased business and happy employees, the hard work will pay off.
+The program can provide more significant results, happier employees, and a better work environment for everyone.
+An employee service award program is relatively easy to implement.
+The hard work is to set a plan that will honor all the steps it takes to reach results.
+There should be no shortcuts.
+An employee service award program should meet the following minimum criteria:

-Companies that have taken thoughtful and strategic steps to deploy strong recognition programs have proven that the effect on employees and the organization is a very positive one.
-A company can expect increased candidates during the employee recruiting process, higher retention rates, increased productivity, and a greater returns on investment when compared to companies within their same industry.
-Here are a few tips on ideas to get the most out of your employees.
+Companies that have taken thoughtful and strategic steps to deploy strong recognition programs have proven that the effect on employees and the organization is positive.
+A company can expect increased candidates during the employee recruiting process, higher retention rates, increased productivity, and greater returns on investment compared to companies within the same industry.
+Here are a few tips to get the greatest return from your employee recognition program:

-• Simple expressions and statements tend to be the best ways to show appreciation to your employees.
+• Simple expressions and statements of gratitude tend to be the best ways to show appreciation to your employees.
 Show appreciation for exemplary performance and desirable behavior.
-Sending a personal note demonstrates your appreciation.
+A simple “thank-you” or a personal note to your employee demonstrates your appreciation.
 You can combine recognition and appreciation in a public presentation to an audience of co-workers.

 • Involve staff in the program creation.
 Regularly seek feedback and make adjustments as appropriate.
-An awards program that employees don't find rewarding is not motivating or inspiring.
+An employee recognition program that employees don’t find rewarding is not motivating or inspiring.

 • Incorporate rewards beyond a physical gift.
 Tokens of appreciation can take many forms.

-• Partner with a trusted vendor who specializes in developing and maintaining awards programs on behalf of employers.
-Choose a recognition and incentives service provider like CoreCentive that will allow your employees to choose from a selection of possible awards.
-People appreciate recognition, true, but people also appreciate quality gifts.
+• Partner with a trusted recognition vendor to develop and maintain awards programs for organizations.
+Choose a recognition and incentives service provider that will allow your employees to choose from millions of awards.
+People appreciate recognition, true, but people also appreciate quality and choice.

 There are many creative ways to reward your employees.
 Cash can motivate some of your workers, but it is not your best choice.
-Sales people are a great example.
-Commissioned sales people are motivated by money, and it is easy to quantitatively measure their performance.
+Salespeople are a great example.
+Commissioned salespeople are motivated by money, and it is easy to measure their performance quantitatively.
 This type of motivation is very successful and will lead to higher sales and better customer service.

 Consider your audience when giving cash or bonuses.
 In younger generations, a job has become more than a paycheck as these workers are looking for more than just a reward for doing work.
 They are interested in discovering meaning in their work, and the recognition of money, especially when unaccompanied by a personal interaction between them and their boss or peer, will not achieve the outcome desired.

-Another potential problem with cash incentives is that employees will likely spend cash bonuses on their life necessities such as food, fuel, diapers, groceries, etc. These gifts do not provide the ongoing memory or recollection of the recognition event or milestone like electronics, trips or other merchandise.
+Another potential problem with cash incentives is that employees will likely spend cash bonuses on necessities such as food, fuel, diapers, groceries, etc. These gifts do not provide the ongoing memory or recollection of the recognition event or milestones achieved like electronics, trips, or other merchandise does.

-Providing employees with the opportunity to be rewarded with the gifts they want will make their recognition more meaningful in the long run.
-Keep in mind that when looking to partner with a recognition solutions provider, make sure they have a robust gift "catalog" that will appeal to your employee demographics.
-Currently there are 4 generations in the workforce.
+Providing employees the opportunity to be rewarded with the gifts they want will make their recognition more meaningful in the long run.
+Remember that when looking to partner with a recognition solutions provider, ensure they have a robust gift “catalog” that will appeal to your employee demographics and geographical regions.
+Currently, there are four generations in the workforce.

-With this diverse set of employees, and consumers that are accustomed to choice when shopping, giving them ability to get exactly what they want will generate the excitement that you want to get out of a recognition program.
-Whether it is electronics, home goods, apparel, experiential rewards, event tickets, gift cards, or even charitable donations, giving the choice of 10's of thousands of gifts will be sure to engage your employees.
+With this diverse set of employees and consumers accustomed to choice when shopping, giving them the ability to get exactly what they want will generate the excitement and engagement that you are looking to achieve from your employee recognition program.
+Whether it is electronics, home goods, apparel, experiential rewards, event tickets, gift cards, or even charitable donations, giving the choice of 10’s of thousands of gifts will be sure to engage your employees.

 Need help structuring your employee rewards program?
 Want employee reward ideas from an expert in the incentives industry?
 Contact CoreCentive to start a conversation that will benefit your employees and your bottom line.